 You can choose the way to contact us that suits you the best

 - Home visiting service (in special circumstances)

 Our telephone information and advice service operates during our opening hours, 9.00am-3.00pm.
 We will ask you some questions to assess your needs and arrange to call you back at a mutually convenient time.
 This Advice Line is delivered by highly trained staff to guide you through queries about Welfare Benefits, Community or Social Care, Housing Options and Local services and support.
 They have access to detailed, up to date information and if you struggle to get out or prefer a telephone conversation this is ideal for you.

 You can book a face-to-face appointment with one of our Advisers at one of our outreach surgeries listed below.
 Please ring 0300 303 1234 to be referred for an appointment:

 - St Anne’s: 7 St George’s Road, FY8 2AE.
-Alternate Wednesday mornings or by arrangement with staff and drop in surgery, Wednesdays 9.00 - 1.00pm
+Every Wednesday and Thursday morning and Drop in on Wednesday afternoon.

 - Ormskirk: Age UK Lancashire Well Being Centre, Moorgate, L39 4RY.
 Monday 1.30-4.30pm alternate Thursday mornings by arrangement with staff

 - Southport: 17A Cambridge Walks, PR8 1EN.
 Tuesday 2.00-5.00pm, Wednesday 10.00-1.00pm, alternate Thursday afternoon by arrangement with staff